PECOS-packages/PECOS/design/instr-program.md

 their input and output block types and arities may differ.

 An implementation is checked against the complete bound call, including its parameters and block types.
+Its normal body is an ordinary `InstrGraph`, with formal ports bound to the call's values.
+That body may itself call other instructions, so the same HDL builds physical primitives into syndrome rounds, rounds into QEC gadgets, and gadgets into experiments.
+Expansion continues until every remaining call is accepted as a primitive by the selected consumer or is an explicitly supported opaque external.
+Recursive definition cycles are an error unless represented by a future structured repetition construct.

-Resolving an implementation produces an inspectable lower-level graph body or an explicitly opaque external body.
-A normal inspectable body is not an already scheduled `TickCircuit`: it uses a portable protocol/physical dialect that can represent resource lifetimes, dependencies, semantic measurements, and, later, structured control.
+The standard PECOS `GateType` operations should be exposed as a built-in typed instruction library rather than hard-coded into the generic graph.
+They supply the first physical leaves for portable implementations.
+A normal inspectable body is not an already scheduled `TickCircuit`: it preserves resource lifetimes, dependencies, semantic measurements, hierarchy, and, later, structured control.

-Rust code may build such a body programmatically.
 A flat Tick-producing adapter is acceptable for a deliberately straight-line leaf, but it cannot define the general implementation contract.

+## Instructions as space-time cells

+An instruction call is also a cell instance that can acquire a space-time realization.
+Typed resource and value wires enter through its input ports and replacement resources or results leave through its output ports.
+Its selected implementation places child cells inside the volume and connects their ports.
+A port's use policy states whether an input is consumed or reusable; a resource-transforming call returns a successor wire version rather than mutating the incoming one.
+A code block is an extended spatial cross-section carried through time, while physical qubits and classical values appear as finer world-lines when the cell is expanded.

+![A coarse QEC experiment volume containing preparation, three syndrome-round cells, and measurement, with one round expanded into lower-level child cells.](instr-program-spacetime.svg)

+The semantic instruction does not have one universal fixed box.
+Parameters, implementation choice, scheduling constraints, and target mapping can produce different realizations of the same call.
+A realization therefore progresses from unplaced, through constrained, to placed.
+Parent/child identities and local coordinates preserve hierarchy so a tool can show only the envelope or peek through to the physical circuit.
+Frame-only operations may have a degenerate or zero-volume realization.

 ## Dataflow, concurrency, and control